google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

-<strong>Note:</strong> The notification may not surface if you're in full screen mode.
+Note: The notification may not surface if you're in full screen mode.